This article has links to products and services we love, which we may make commission from.

 Buses run regularly to the city centre to allow you to access the Christmas market and other attractions.

 With a swimming pool and fitness centre, it is a great budget option to stay and enjoy a Christmas break.

 They even offer a Christmas day lunch to save you from all that washing up!

 The Grosvenor Hotel Edinburgh

 The Grosvenor Hotel Edinburgh is located in a traditional townhouse building giving you a feel for old Edinburgh as it would have been.

-Rooms are big and modern and the staff are friendly.
+The rooms are big and modern and the staff is friendly.

 Situated near Haymarket Station, it is a 20 minutes walk away from the Christmas fun of the city centre.

 Prices start at £43 per night.